alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 ### Left side keys
 All the shortcuts to cut/delete really quickly in a editor or a terminal (customize your terminal shortcuts).
 * On the homerow right, you have cut/delete to : home, left, down, up, right, end.
-* On the row below the homerow right, you have the same to cut/delete but with ctrl+l (except where home / end replace by ctrl+left/Right*4)
+* On the row below the homerow right, you have the same to cut/delete but with Ctrl+L (except where home / end replace by Ctrl+Left/Right*4)
 * On the row above the homerow right, you have to cut/delete Ctrl+Home, Ctrl+\[, PgDown, PgUp, Ctrl+], Ctrl+End.

 ### Right side keys